jsindorf/jsindorf.github.io/_pages/teaching/teaching.md

 ## About
-This page presents my current teaching experience both as a graduate teaching assistant (TA) and as an instructor.
+This page presents my current teaching experience both as a graduate teaching assistant (TA) and as an instructor at Arizona State University (ASU).
 It includes the title of the course and a brief description of activities<br><br>

 ## Instructor